smart-data-models/dataModel.STAT-DCAT-AP/AttributeProperty/doc/spec.md

 ## List of properties

 <sup><sub>[*] If there is not a type in an attribute is because it could have several types or different formats/patterns</sub></sup>
 - `address[object]`: The mailing address  .
+Model: [https://schema.org/address](https://schema.org/address)	- `addressCountry[string]`: The country.
+For example, Spain  .
+Model: [https://schema.org/addressCountry](https://schema.org/addressCountry)
+	- `addressLocality[string]`: The locality in which the street address is, and which is in the region  .
+Model: [https://schema.org/addressLocality](https://schema.org/addressLocality)
+	- `addressRegion[string]`: The region in which the locality is, and which is in the country  .
+Model: [https://schema.org/addressRegion](https://schema.org/addressRegion)
+	- `district[string]`: A district is a type of administrative division that, in some countries, is managed by the local government
+	- `postOfficeBoxNumber[string]`: The post office box number for PO box addresses.
+For example, 03578  .
+Model: [https://schema.org/postOfficeBoxNumber](https://schema.org/postOfficeBoxNumber)
+	- `postalCode[string]`: The postal code.
+For example, 24004  .
+Model: [https://schema.org/https://schema.org/postalCode](https://schema.org/https://schema.org/postalCode)
+	- `streetAddress[string]`: The street address  .
+Model: [https://schema.org/streetAddress](https://schema.org/streetAddress)
-Model: [https://schema.org/address](https://schema.org/address)- `alternateName[string]`: An alternative name for this item  - `areaServed[string]`: The geographic area where a service or offered item is provided  .
-Model: [https://schema.org/Text](https://schema.org/Text)- `concept[string]`: Gives the concept which is being measured or indicated by the Attribute Property.  .
-Model: [http://purl.org/linked-data/cube#concept](http://purl.org/linked-data/cube#concept)- `created[string]`: Date of creation of this attribute property.
+- `alternateName[string]`: An alternative name for this item  - `areaServed[string]`: The geographic area where a service or offered item is provided  .
+Model: [https://schema.org/Text](https://schema.org/Text)- `concept[string]`: Gives the concept which is being measured or indicated by the Attribute Property  .
+Model: [http://purl.org/linked-data/cube#concept](http://purl.org/linked-data/cube#concept)- `created[date-time]`: Date of creation of this attribute property.
 A string instance is valid against this attribute if it is a valid representation according to the 'date-time' ABNF rule.
-Date and time format names are derived from RFC 3339, section 5.6 [https://json-schema.org/draft/2020-12/json-schema-validation.html#RFC3339].  .
-Model: [https://www.dublincore.org/specifications/dublin-core/dcmi-terms/#created](https://www.dublincore.org/specifications/dublin-core/dcmi-terms/#created)- `dataProvider[string]`: A sequence of characters identifying the provider of the harmonised data entity.  - `dateCreated[string]`: Entity creation timestamp.
-This will usually be allocated by the storage platform.  - `dateModified[string]`: Timestamp of the last modification of the entity.
-This will usually be allocated by the storage platform.  - `description[string]`: A description of this item  - `id[*]`: Unique identifier of the entity  - `identifier[string]`: An unambiguous reference to the resource within a given context.  .
-Model: [https://www.dublincore.org/specifications/dublin-core/dcmi-terms/#identifier](https://www.dublincore.org/specifications/dublin-core/dcmi-terms/#identifier)- `label[object]`: Label is an instance of rdf:Property that may be used to provide a human-readable version of a resource's name.  .
-Model: [https://www.w3.org/TR/rdf-schema/#ch_label](https://www.w3.org/TR/rdf-schema/#ch_label)- `language[array]`: This property refers to a language of the Attribute Property.  .
+Date and time format names are derived from RFC 3339, section 5.6 [https://json-schema.org/draft/2020-12/json-schema-validation.html#RFC3339]  .
+Model: [https://www.dublincore.org/specifications/dublin-core/dcmi-terms/#created](https://www.dublincore.org/specifications/dublin-core/dcmi-terms/#created)- `dataProvider[string]`: A sequence of characters identifying the provider of the harmonised data entity  - `dateCreated[date-time]`: Entity creation timestamp.
+This will usually be allocated by the storage platform  - `dateModified[date-time]`: Timestamp of the last modification of the entity.
+This will usually be allocated by the storage platform  - `description[string]`: A description of this item  - `id[*]`: Unique identifier of the entity  - `identifier[string]`: An unambiguous reference to the resource within a given context  .
+Model: [https://www.dublincore.org/specifications/dublin-core/dcmi-terms/#identifier](https://www.dublincore.org/specifications/dublin-core/dcmi-terms/#identifier)- `label[object]`: Label is an instance of rdf:Property that may be used to provide a human-readable version of a resource's name  .
+Model: [https://www.w3.org/TR/rdf-schema/#ch_label](https://www.w3.org/TR/rdf-schema/#ch_label)	- `de[string]`: Label in German language
+	- `en[string]`: Label in English
+	- `es[string]`: Label in Spanish
+	- `fr[string]`: Label in French
+	- `it[string]`: Label in Italian
+	- `jp[string]`: Label in Japanese
+- `language[array]`: This property refers to a language of the Attribute Property  .
 Model: [https://www.dublincore.org/specifications/dublin-core/dcmi-terms/#LinguisticSystem](https://www.dublincore.org/specifications/dublin-core/dcmi-terms/#LinguisticSystem)- `location[*]`: Geojson reference to the item.
-It can be Point, LineString, Polygon, MultiPoint, MultiLineString or MultiPolygon  - `modified[string]`: Date on which the resource was changed.
+It can be Point, LineString, Polygon, MultiPoint, MultiLineString or MultiPolygon  - `modified[date-time]`: Date on which the resource was changed.
 A string instance is valid against this attribute if it is a valid representation according to the 'date-time' ABNF rule.
-Date and time format names are derived from RFC 3339, section 5.6 [https://json-schema.org/draft/2020-12/json-schema-validation.html#RFC3339].  .
-Model: [https://www.dublincore.org/specifications/dublin-core/dcmi-terms/#modified](https://www.dublincore.org/specifications/dublin-core/dcmi-terms/#modified)- `name[string]`: The name of this item.  - `owner[array]`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `range[string]`: Range is an instance of rdf:Property that is used to state that the values of a property are instances of one or more classes.  .
+Date and time format names are derived from RFC 3339, section 5.6 [https://json-schema.org/draft/2020-12/json-schema-validation.html#RFC3339]  .
+Model: [https://www.dublincore.org/specifications/dublin-core/dcmi-terms/#modified](https://www.dublincore.org/specifications/dublin-core/dcmi-terms/#modified)- `name[string]`: The name of this item  - `owner[array]`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `range[string]`: Range is an instance of rdf:Property that is used to state that the values of a property are instances of one or more classes  .
 Model: [https://www.w3.org/TR/rdf-schema/#ch_range](https://www.w3.org/TR/rdf-schema/#ch_range)- `seeAlso[*]`: list of uri pointing to additional resources about the item  - `source[string]`: A sequence of characters giving the original source of the entity data as a URL.
-Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.  - `type[string]`: NGSI Entity type.
-It has to be Concept.  <!-- /30-PropertiesList -->
+Recommended to be the fully qualified domain name of the source provider, or the URL to the source object  - `type[string]`: NGSI Entity type.
+It has to be Concept  <!-- /30-PropertiesList -->
 <!-- 35-RequiredProperties -->
 Required properties
 - `id`  - `type`  <!-- /35-RequiredProperties -->